varigence/docs/bimlflex/metadata-editors/_dialog-archive-connection-single.md

 #### Archive Connection Dialog Box

 Confirmation box warning against the dangers of archiving.
-You are required to confirm by both the check box and the *Ok* button.
+Users are required to confirm by both the check box and the *Ok* button.

 ![Archive Connection Dialog Box -mtb-20-image](images/bimlflex-app-dialog-archive-connection-single.png "Archive Connection Dialog Box")